ChristopherHoy/S2STechnical/S2STechBackendAPI/SETUP.md

 ```
 composer install
 ```
-If you run into an update it might be due to a missing factories folder.
+If you run into an error, it might be due to a missing factories folder.
 Just run this and then re-run `composer update` and `composer install`
 ```
 mkdir database/factories
 ```